elisacaffrey/MiFoDB/docs/source/overview.rst

   Advantages,Disadvantages
-  Fast, Poor identification of genomes without markers High accuracy for specific markers, High-false positive rate No markers for novel microbes, Reports scaled mapped abundance
+  Fast, Poor identification of genomes without markers High accuracy for specific markers, High-false positive rate ,No markers for novel microbes
+  ,Reports scaled mapped abundance

 *What an I do with MiFoDB results?*
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++